Armenians violated ceasefire 115 times in a day

+Baku.
+21 September.
+REPORT.AZ/ Armenian armed forces violated ceasefire in various directions on the frontline between Azerbaijan and Armenia 115 times within a day.

-Armenian armed forces fired on positions of Azerbaijani units located in Gizilhajili, Kemerli, Gaymagli villages of Gazakh region from positions located in Berkaber village of Ijevan region, Dovekh, Barekamavan villages of Noyemberyan region, in Aghdam village of Tovuz region from Mosesgekh village of Berd region, at unnamed heights of Gadabay region from positions located at unnamed heights of Krasnoselsk region.
+The ministry reports that Armenian armed forces fired on positions of Azerbaijani units located in Kohnagishlag village of Aghstafa region from positions located in Paravakar village of Ijevan region.
+In addition Azerbaijani positions located in Kokhanabi, village of Tovuz region took fire from positions located in Chinari village of Berd region. in Mosesgekh, Aygepar and Chinari villages of Berd region.
+Azerbaijani positions located at the unnamed heights of Gadabay region took fire from the positions located at the unnamed heights of Krasnoselsk region.

-The positions of Azerbaijani Armed Forces underwent fire from positions located near Talish, Gulustan villages of Goranboy region, Chilaburt, Yarimja villages of Tartar region, Shikhlar, Novruzlu, Javahirli, Kengerli, Sarijali, Garagashli, Shuraabad, Yusifjanli, Merzili villages of Aghdam region, Kuropatkino of Khojavand region, Horadiz, Gorgan, Garakhanbeyli, Ashaghi Seyidahmadli villages of Fuzuli region as well as at the unnamed heights of Goygol, Goranboy, Khojavand, Fuzuli and Jabrail regions.
+The positions of Azerbaijani Armed Forces underwent fire from the positions located near Tapgaragoyunlu, Gulustan, Talysh villages of Goranboy region, Chilaburt, Goyarkh, Giziloba villages of Tartar region, Novruzlu, Sarijali, Kengerli, Yusifjanli, Shikhlar, Shuraabad, Merzili, Javahirli villages of Aghdam region, Kuropatkino of Khojavand region, Horadiz, Garakhanbayli, Ashagy Abdurrahmanli, Ashagy Veyselli, Ashaghy Seyidahmedli villages of Fizuli region, Mehdili villages of Jabrail regionas well as at the unnamed heights of Goranboy, Khojavand, Fizuli and Jabrail regions.

-Considering the operational conditions, Azerbaijani Armed Forces fired 116 shots on enemy firing points, positions and trenches.
+Considering the operating conditions, 164 shots fired by Azerbaijani army on Armenian positions.

 News DepartmentNews Author